HighOverseer/HighOverseer/README.md

 I am currently diving into my passion, which is Mobile Development.

-Let's check, maybe I have some repositories that might interest you.
+Let's explore, maybe I have some repositories that might interest you.

 If you want to get to know me, you can pay a visit to my LinkedIn account [Linkedin](https://www.linkedin.com/in/fajar-alif-riyandi-82771a246/).
 <p align="left">